.NET Framework and out-of-band releases

-The .NET Framework is evolving to accommodate different platforms such as Windows Phone and Windows Store apps as well as traditional desktop and web apps, and to maximize code reuse.
-In addition to our regular .NET Framework releases, we release new features out of band (OOB) to improve cross-platform development or to introduce new functionality.
-This topic discusses the future direction of the .NET Framework and its OOB releases.
+.NET Framework has evolved to accommodate different platforms, such as UWP apps and traditional desktop and web apps, and to maximize code reuse.
+In addition to regular .NET Framework releases, new features are released out of band (OOB) to improve cross-platform development or to introduce new functionality.

 Advantages of OOB releases